 Tracking software is the most important out of the additional tools.
 It’s so important that we can even say it’s essential!
 You can start affiliate marketing without a tracker… but you definitely cannot optimize your campaigns without it.
 Affiliate tracking software allows you to gain access to granular data regarding your campaigns.
 And it’s impossible to scale your campaigns and optimize them correctly without that data.

 The ultimate price you’re going to pay for an ad tracker depends on your specific needs and features that come with a given plan.
-Research, think what’s worth your money and what isn’t absolutely necessary just yet, and only then choose your subscription.
+Research, think about what’s worth your money and what isn’t absolutely necessary just yet, and only then choose your subscription.

 Spy tools allow you to take a look at how your competition runs their ads.
 By using tools such as Anstrex or Adplexity, you gain access to millions of ads and landing pages used by other affiliates.
 You can also see what has been around the longest, and what creatives have the most clicks.
 Spy tools allow you to filter the results by a wide range of criteria.